 So how do you install them?
 Just screw them onto the heads of the faucets.

 A solar shower is a bag that you fill up and place in the sun.
-The sun then heats the water, and in good sun it only takes a couple of hours to reach 100 degrees Fahrenheit which will give you a pretty comfortable shower.
+The sun then heats the water, and on warm sunny days it only takes a couple of hours to reach 100 degrees Fahrenheit which will give you a pretty comfortable shower.

-Solar showers have a small plastic pipe coming out of the bottom leading to a shower head, so all you need to do is hang it up or have somebody stand on a chair and hold it above you.
-Solar showers use gravity to send the water to the shower head, and they don’t have any electric pumps.
+Solar showers have a small plastic pipe coming out of the bottom leading to a shower head, so all you need to do is hang it up or place it on something that’s taller than you are.

-I have used my solar shower when I have been boondocking, and it has worked out surprisingly good each time.
+I have used my solar shower when I have been boondocking, and it has worked out surprisingly well each time.

 Sure, if you wake up in the middle of the night, you shouldn’t get into the car and drive five minutes so you can pee, but when possible, take a short hike to the free bathroom that won’t use any of your precious water.

 This is not a way to conserve water, but a way to make your water last longer.
-Even if you only have three full 7 gallon water containers, you’ll have 21 additional gallons of water to use while boondocking.
+Even if you only have three full 7 gallon water containers (click to view on Amazon), you’ll still have 21 additional gallons of water to use while boondocking.